Provisioning PVCs on the File Storage Service

 • By defining and creating a new storage class (optionally specifying the OCID of an existing mount target), and then defining and creating a new PVC based on the storage class.
 When you create the PVC, the CSI volume plugin dynamically creates both a new File Storage service file system, and a new persistent volume backed by the new file system.
 See Provisioning a PVC on a New File System Using the CSI Volume Plugin.

 • By manually creating a file system and a mount target in the File Storage service, then defining and creating a PV backed by the new file system, and finally defining a new PVC.
-When you create the PVC, Container Engine for Kubernetes binds the PVC to the PV backed by the File Storage service.
+When you create the PVC, Kubernetes Engine binds the PVC to the PV backed by the File Storage service.
 See Provisioning a PVC on an Existing File System.

 Note the following: